Electromagnetic Power Emitted by an Accelerating Point Charge: Abstract

 \section{Abstract}

-We derive the rate of emission of electromagnetic energy by an accelerating point charge by calculating the rate of increase of electromagnetic energy in a localized volume.
-This gives the rate of emission in terms of the acceleration at the present time.
-This contrasts with the usual derivation, which calculates the energy radiated through the surface of a large sphere, and gives the rate of radiated energy in terms of the acceleration at the retarded time.
-Replacing the retarded time acceleration by the present time acceleration is a significant correction, which resolves some problems associated with using the retarded time to describe the emission of electromagnetic energy.
+We derive the electromagnetic power radiated by an accelerating point charge, with the acceleration and velocity in the result being taken at the present time in the motion of the accelerating charge.
+This contrasts with the usual derivation which calculates the power radiated through the surface of a large sphere, and gives the radiated power in terms of the acceleration and velocity at an arbitrary retarded time.